niCodeLine/recordatorioSQL/README.md

 ```python
 print(recordat.orios(7654321, "delete reminder January 9th"))
 ```
-And it would return a list with the reminders of that day where you tap the one that you want to be deleted.
+And it would return a list with the reminders of that day where you tap the one that you want to be deleted, as shown below:

 #### Creating
 To create reminders you just tell to it that you want a reminder, when, and what.
 There are a couple of ways to do it so: